MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_initialize.md

 ### -param Device

 A WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the specified ACXCIRCUIT.

 ### -param Circuit

 The ACXCIRCUIT object being initialized.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param CompositeProperties

 Optional handle to CompositeProperties that describes the composite circuit.
-This is an optional ACXOBJECTBAG object for composit endpoint's properties.
+This is an optional ACXOBJECTBAG object for composite endpoint's properties.

 ## -returns